anastasiya-kuzmich/Neuroscience-Article-Project/README.md

 - Splitting the onilne metrics (e.g. '262 tweeters & 75 blogs & 51 Facebook pages') into their individual source columns.
 - Extracting the years published and the author counts.

+Statistically speaking, there was a lot of outliers within the years, author counts and article length columns.
+However, these were all real data points when looked up, so I did not remove them to preserve the data variance.

 ## The dataset

 The resulting dataset contained information on 103985 Neuroscience articles, including: